kubernetes/community/sig-cli/CONTRIBUTING.md

 ### Adopt an issue

-Pick up an [issue] from the backlog by commenting on the issue that you would like to work on it.
-Be sure to mention the author of the issue as well as the SIG cli members `@seans3` and `@mengqiy`.

-Using the following comment will make it easier for us to search for issues folks want to have assigned to them:

-`cc @seans3 @mengqiy I would like to take this`

-**Note:** Don't do this unless you will start work on the issue within a few days of being assigned.
+Pick up an [issue] that you want to work and make sure to inform the author and the maintainers, so that they can assign it to you.
+Best way to do this is to bring it on the table in the biweekly meetings.

+Another possibility would be to ping the [leads], commenting the issue using `cc <github-handle>`.

 **Note:** GitHub only allows issues to be assigned to GitHub accounts that are part of the organization.